jpecore/AlexaStampSkill/README.md

 * Tell me about the postal history of {country}.
 * What happened today in stamp history?
 * More Colnect.com commands:
-⋅⋅* Get series of current stamp found
+ -Get series of current stamp found
-⋅⋅* Get variants of current stamp found
+ -Get variants of current stamp found
-⋅⋅* Does colnect user {username} have any stamp from {Country} listed in his colnect collection.
+ -Does colnect user {username} have any stamp from {Country} listed in his colnect collection.
-⋅⋅* Which countries does colnect user {usernme} not have a stamp listed in his colnect collection.
+ -Which countries does colnect user {usernme} not have a stamp listed in his colnect collection.
 (As you might have guessed, I'm working on collecting at least one stamp from every country ;) )
-⋅⋅* How many stamps does colnect user {usernme} have in their colnect collection.
+ -How many stamps does colnect user {usernme} have in their colnect collection.
-⋅⋅* What postage stamp were issued by the {Country} in {year}?
+ -What postage stamp were issued by the {Country} in {year}?

 # Contact